Starfield - Best Starting Builds

 Credit: Bethesda

-Finally, the last build that advanced players should try is the Pacifist build.
-This is a completely distinctive way of playing the game, where you aim to resolve every conflict with dialogue and persuasion rather than a bloodbath.
+Finally, the Pacifist build is the last one advanced players should try.
+This is an entirely distinctive way of playing the game, where you aim to resolve every conflict with dialogue and persuasion rather than a bloodbath.
 If you want to see some of the most unique character interactions and potentially change the game’s outcome, go the Pacifist route in Starfield.

 Builds To Avoid